Public opinions and social trends, Great Britain: 8 to 19 May 2024

 This release contains data and indicators from the Office for National Statistics' (ONS's) Opinions and Lifestyle Survey (OPN).

-Confidence intervals are provided for all estimates in the datasets.
+For all estimates in the datasets, confidence intervals are provided.
 Where changes in results from previous weeks are presented in this release, or comparisons between estimates are made, associated confidence intervals should be used to assess the statistical significance of the differences.

 Sampling and weighting

-In the latest period (27 March to 7 April 2024), we sampled 5,009 households.
+In the latest period (8 to 19 May 2024), we sampled 4,989 households.
 This sample was randomly selected from people who had previously completed the Labour Market Survey (LMS) or OPN.
-The responding sample for the latest period contained 2,484 individuals, representing a 50% response rate.
+The responding sample for the latest period contained 2,616 individuals, representing a 52% response rate.
+This response rate is higher than in previous periods, likely as a result of an unconditional non-financial incentive (items of stationery) to participate being added to the survey in the latest period.

 Back to table of contents